gitnalini/gitnalini/README.md

 I'm a software engineer with a background in Electronics and Communication Engineering, now building full-stack web applications and backend systems.
 I enjoy working on real-time applications, clean APIs, and solving problems that sit at the intersection of hardware and software.

-- 🔭 Currently working at **TeraLumen Solutions** — building licensing frameworks, operator UIs, and cobot integrations
+- 🔭 Currently working at **Start Up** — building licensing frameworks, operator UIs, automation, and cobot integrations
-- 🎓 B.Tech from **SRM Institute of Science and Technology** (GPA: 8.89/10)
+- 🎓 B.Tech from **SRM Institute of Science and Technology**
 - 💼 **Open to full-time roles and freelance opportunities** — feel free to reach out!
 - 📬 **nalinipatidar626@gmail.com**